 HOW TO FIND YOUR MAIN WATER VALVE:

-The first thing you need to do is find your water meter, because the main water shut-off valve is usually close to it.
-Now where the meter is located can vary in colder region, where pipes could freeze in the winter.
+The first thing you need to do is find your water meter because the main water shut-off valve is usually close to it.
+Now where the meter is located can vary in a colder region, where pipes could freeze in the winter.
 The water line usually enters through the floor of the foundation.
 Locate the line entering your home, follow that line and you’ll find the water meter, keep following it and you’ll see the shut-off valve.

 HOW TO TURN YOUR MAIN WATER VALVE OFF: